 “Sure!
 Why not?
 Do something with Anthony Minghella?
 Of course!”
 But I had no idea how to do it, really.
 I remembered seeing in Spain some beautiful Renaissance paintings, with beautiful pastel blues, oranges, yellows, pinks, and I thought, maybe I should make this whole opera like a beautiful Renaissance painting.
 But then Anthony said, “Han Feng, I want to make everybody cry so much in the end.
 But before that, to give them so much hope, a beautiful dream.”
 So after that, I forgot my idea for the color palette and used really beautiful, bright colors, like a celebration.

-That’s one reason why the production is so beautiful.
-The set is very simple, with black lacquer floors and Japanese screens—the perfect backdrop for the bright colors of your costumes.
+That’s one of the reasons why the production is so beautiful.
+The set is very simple, with the black lacquer floors and the Japanese screens— it’s the perfect backdrop for the bright colors of your costumes.